Title: Procurement, Credit Card & Travel Policy

 Issuing Authority: College of Engineering, Office of the Dean

-Responsible Officer: CoE Manager, Procurement & Financial Processing
+Responsible Officer: COE Director, Procurement & Financial Processing

 Date Created: February 2021